RPiOVN/p2pvps-server/specifications/high-level-overview.md

 # Overview
-This document contains a high-level technical overview of the rpibroker suit of software.
+This document contains a high-level technical overview of the P2P VPS suit of software.
 The suit consists of a set of server and client software.

 The client software is targeted for Raspberry Pi's minicomputers, but can be operated on any device that is capable of running Docker.
 The focus of the client software is to:
 * Create a basic Linux environment with a command line interface (CLI).
 * Establish a reverse SSH connection with the server, to provide the CLI to the renter.
+* Establish a LocalTunnel connection to the server so the device can server webpages, accessible from the general internet.

-The server software is targeted for cloud VPS servers like Digital Ocean, AWS, etc. The focus of the server software is to:
+The server software is targeted for cloud VPS servers like Digital Ocean, Vultr, AWS, etc running Ubuntu Linux.
+The focus of the server software is to:
-* Register incomming connections from client devices.
+* Register incoming connections from client devices.
-* Connect device *renters* with device *owners*.
-* Handle payment processing.
+* Create listing on the OpenBazaar network to allow Client devices to be rented.
+* Manage OpenBazaar listings and ensure rented devices fulfill the terms of their rental contracts.
 * Establish connection with other servers.